 All photos by Jack Wheeler

-Over the next three weeks, your understanding will become clear, no longer vague.
-This week we’ll explore the route to Everest.
+In this series, your understanding will become clear, no longer vague.
+We start with exploring the Route to Everest.

 The Himalayas are primarily in Nepal, with four the highest – Cho Oyo, Everest, Lhotse, and Makalu – on the border with Chinese Tibet.
 Thus you can trek to or climb them from either the Nepali (south) or Tibetan (north) side.